Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

 6. **GitHub Issues:** Issues are a way to track enhancements, tasks, and bugs for your projects.
 They help you manage and prioritize work, discuss ideas, and keep track of tasks.

+### How does GitHub Actions automate development tasks?

+#### GitHub decreases time from idea to deployment

+GitHub is designed to help teams of developers and DevOps engineers build and deploy applications quickly.
+There are many features in GitHub that enable this, but they generally fall into one of two categories:

+- **Communication:** Consider all of the ways that GitHub makes it easy for a team of developers to communicate about the software development project: code reviews in pull requests, GitHub issues, project boards, wikis, notifications, and so on.

+- **Automation:** GitHub Actions lets your team automate workflows at every step in the software-development process, from integration to delivery to deployment.
+It even lets you automate adding labels to pull requests and checking for stale issues and pull requests.

+#### Use workflow automation to decrease development time

+We'll focus on automation in this module, so let's take a moment to understand how teams can use automation to reduce the amount of time it takes to complete a typical development and deployment workflow.

+Consider all of the tasks that must happen after the code is written, but before you can reliably use the code for its intended purpose.
+Depending on your organization's goals, you'll likely need to perform one or more of the following tasks:

+- Ensure the code passes all unit tests
+- Perform code quality and compliance checks to make sure the source code meets the organization's standards
+- Check the code and its dependencies for known security issues
+- Build the code integrating new source from (potentially) multiple contributors
+- Ensure the software passes integration tests
+- Version the new build
+- Deliver the new binaries to the appropriate filesystem location
+- Deploy the new binaries to one or more servers
+- If any of these tasks don't pass, report the issue to the proper individual or team for resolution

+### What is GitHub Actions?

+GitHub Actions are packaged scripts designed to automate tasks within a software development workflow on GitHub.
+These actions can be configured to trigger complex workflows that meet your organization's specific needs.
+They can be set off whenever developers check new source code into a particular branch, at scheduled intervals, or manually.
+This results in a reliable and sustainable automated workflow, significantly reducing development time.

+These scripts follow a YAML data format.
+Each repository features an Actions tab, providing a straightforward way to set up your first script.
+If you find a workflow that seems like a good starting point, simply click the Configure button to add the script and start editing the YAML source.